Extrusion Machining - Learn more about extrusion machines

 The extrusion process

 An extrusion machine is a machine that takes the extrusion and turns it into a part.
 In MODIG’s machine portfolio, you will find several machining centers for extrusions.
 Our machines are among the fastest and most reliable machines on the market for this type of machining.
-Modig’s machines significantly reduce production time while at the same time reduce waste during processing.
-Read more below.
+MODIG’s machines significantly reduce production time while at the same time reduce waste during processing.
+Contact us to learn more about the MODIG solutions!